How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 A Practical Framework for Evaluating AI Features

-Before building an AI feature, evaluate the workflow itself.
+Before building an AI feature, it is important to evaluate the workflow itself first.

-The most effective AI opportunities usually appear where three conditions exist.
+The strongest AI opportunities usually appear when three conditions exist at the same time.

 1. Repetitive Actions

-If users repeatedly perform the same task, automation may provide value.
+If users repeatedly perform the same task, automation may create substantial value.

 2. High Cognitive Load

-If users must process large amounts of information or make complex decisions, AI may improve usability.
+If users regularly process large amounts of information or make complex decisions, AI may improve usability.

 3. Pattern-Based Decisions

-If workflows rely on recognizing patterns in data, AI may increase efficiency.
+If workflows rely heavily on recognizing patterns in data, AI can improve efficiency.

-If none of these conditions exist, AI may not meaningfully improve the product.
+If none of these conditions exist, AI may not improve the product in a meaningful way.
+Worth questioning before investing heavily.

 Build vs API vs Custom Model

-One of the most misunderstood areas of AI product development is implementation strategy.
+One of the most misunderstood parts of AI product development is implementation strategy.

 Not every product requires a custom AI system.